Lindo family: United Kingdom

 One of the oldest and most esteemed of London Sephardic families, it traces its descent to Isaac Lindo.

-Isaac visited London in the early 1650's and was married there around 1653.
+Isaac visited London in the early 1650s and was married there around 1653.
 Antonio Fernandez Carvajal and Abraham Chilon, who commissioned one of the first brokers medals in 1655, were his maternal uncles.

 He settled in London around 1670 where he became an elder of Bevis Marks Synagogue, one of the first Jewish brokers of the Royal Exchange, London in 1681 and a signatory of the *Ascamot of 1694.
 His children included: